 Please reach out to Bike Colorado Springs and the Education Committee for more information and let us know if you have other bicycle related education needs that we haven’t listed

-For Joan, it all started in Alaska where I grew up.
-Commuting via bicycle as a way to not only exercise but also get out and enjoy the great outdoors, and to do something for the environment.
-She dabbled in bike racing while living in Honolulu, Hawaii commuting to work as a means to train and avoid sitting in bumper-to-bumper traffic.
-In 1991, Joan moved to Colorado Springs and continued racing and commuting to stay in shape and do my little part to help mother nature.
+Growing up in Alaska, Joan started commuting via bicycle as a way to exercise, enjoy the great outdoors, and to do something for the environment.
+She dabbled in bike racing while living in Honolulu, Hawaii and continued after moving to Colorado Springs in 1991 giving track, mountain, cyclocross, and road racing all a try.
 Eventually, her focus turned to equestrian interests and she gave up racing but continued to commute by bike.
-In 2012, Joan was seriously hit by a distracted driver while bicycling home from work one day.
+In 2014, Joan was seriously hit by a distracted driver while bicycling home from work one day.
 Luckily, she walked away without any broken bones.
-After almost 15 years, Joan quit her DoD job and decided it was time be part of the solution helping to educate motorists that there are other users on the road.
-All we ask is for users to be aware of each other and to share the infrastructure.
+After almost 15 years, Joan quit her DoD job and decided it was time be part of the solution helping to educate our community that there are other users on the road.
+At the end of the day, it is all about saving lives and driving and/or riding courteously and with awareness.
 Today, Joan and her husband enjoy vacations on their tandem bicycle visiting far away places such as France.

 Joan Stang successfully completed LCI training in Fort Collins, CO October 2022.
 We congratulate her and look forward to offering more activities to involve the community!